~a 1 (i·)a verb, intransitive

 buioe ada their areca nut (for them to chew)

-ngaten' ada their food, their belongings
+ngaten' ada their food or their belongings

 ada 2 aⁿda possessive classifier